-Upon receiving a notice from NAD that an appeal has been filed, the Agency will promptly provide NAD with a copy of the Agency record, specific references in 7 CFR Part 3560 to support the adverse decision, and any other pertinent information.
+Upon receiving a notice from NAD that an appeal has been filed, the Field Office will promptly provide NAD with a copy of the Agency record, specific references in 7 CFR Part 3560 to support the adverse decision, and any other pertinent information.
 A copy will also be provided to the program participant.

 In accordance with NAD regulations, the program participant has the right to a face-to-face hearing in the participant's state of residence.
 The program participant also has the right to request that the hearing be handled by teleconference.
-An adverse decision made by the Agency may result in an appeal hearing and may require a face-to-face hearing.
-In these cases, the Leadership Designee will determine who will attend the hearing and represent the Agency.
-The Leadership Designee will provide sufficient documentation and phone resources to the person(s) selected to adequately represent the Agency in the case.
+An adverse decision made by the Agency may result in an appeal hearing and require a face-to-face hearing.
+In these cases, the Appeal Coordinator may request the State Director to provide Field Office Staff to attend the hearing and represent the Agency.
+The Appeal Coordinator will provide sufficient documentation and phone resources to the person selected by the State Director to adequately represent the Agency in the case.